 The State of West Virginia owns and maintains tens of thousands of miles of highways, employs thousands of workers and grapples with upkeep for countless acres of state and municipally owned structures on a regular basis.
 With all this responsibility and area to cover, something could easily go wrong, leading to a situation where a person is injured and wishes to recover damages for their injury through a civil lawsuit claim.

-Injury victims can claim damages against state agencies and municipalities in these situations in much the same way as they would from any other individual person or corporate entity, albeit with many large “catches.”
-State law limits the actions that can be taken against these agencies, for instance, and it also limits the amount available to recover to injury victims.
+Injured individuals can claim damages against state agencies and municipalities in these situations in much the same way as they would from any other individual person or corporate entity, albeit with many large “catches.”
+State law limits the actions that can be taken against these agencies, for instance, and it also limits the amount available to recover to injured individuals.

-Nevertheless, injury victims can seek compensation for the medical costs of their injuries and any other monetary damages with the help of a Charleston personal injury lawyer.
+Nevertheless, claim holders can seek compensation for the medical costs of their injuries and any other monetary damages with the help of a Charleston personal injury lawyer.
 Read on to learn about the limitations you might face and why the process may be different from a typical injury lawsuit.

 Requirement of Notice and Statute of Limitations